The First in a Series on Visual Language, Literacy, and a Lost Art of Seeing.

 11°—Other Prayer is a study in one of our most profound cultural evolutions — religion.
 Observing Egungun funeral trances with Voodoo elders of West Africa, the series looks at one the oldest and maligned faiths in the world.
 The social orders of Voodoo are captured across Togo, Benin and parts of Ghana and Nigeria.
 The memories of ancestors celebrated through the polytheistic practices of one of the oldest faiths known.
 As a kind of animism (attributing a soul to things, animals, and phenomena) it can offer — like any faith might —its own comforts and abuses.

 Finally, the series, 12°—Other Grace explores food, livestock farming and slaughter using the same technology and equipment found in commercial studios that specialize in packaged food photography.
-Often polarizing, the result is an interpretation of an otherwise forgotten aspect of our food chain, and more importantly the dichotomies in how we address our food chains themselves.
+Often polarizing, the result is an interpretation of an otherwise forgotten aspect of our food chain, and more importantly the dichotomies in how we address our food chains themselves, or the difficult idea of 'life begetting life'.